ZraelTz/Supermarket/README.md

-# Open Source Ecommerce client-server Shopping Cart System
+# Open Source Ecommerce tcp client-server Shopping Cart System

 **This is a sample project on Shopping Cart using Java SE and sqlite DB.**